GandhiCloudLab/smart-guide/Openshift/Images/002-installing-instana-airgap/readme.md

 In DMZ, the images refered in the instana operators can't be downloaded from docker.io.
 This article explains about how to use private registry to solve this probelm.

-There are 2 images available here.
+There are 2 images used in Instana.

 - Instana Operator image
 - Instana Agent image